• Recipe Index

 All you do is:

-• Put the chunks of fish and the spinach in the food processor and blend.
+• Pulse together the salmon and spinach in the food processor.
 Don't over-process - you want relatively small chunks and combined but not mush.

 • Then add the crumbled cheese, lemon juice and pepper and mix through.

 • Form in to patties and you're ready to go.
-Don't be put off by the fact these are a bit soft with not having any breadcrumbs in there - they will firm up in no time as they cook.
+Don't be put off by the fact these are a bit soft with not having any breadcrumbs in there.
+They will firm up by chilling, if you have time, and also quickly as they cook.

 Try these other burgers with a twist: